795 Middle Street, Fall River, MA 02721 508-674-5600

 2008: Jane Hoyle, BS, RN, CCRN, Staff Nurse, Intensive Care Unit

-Beginning in 2012, Saint Anne’s Hospital’s Nursing Practice Council will sponsor an annual Nursing Support Staff award.
+Launched in 2012, Saint Anne’s Hospital’s Nursing Practice Council sponsors an annual Nursing Support Staff award.
 A certified nursing assistant, technician, or transporter with a minimum of one year of service at Saint Anne's Hospital in any department or clinical practice area may be nominated.
-Criteria include specific examples of how the individual exhibits or impacts the Steward Standards of Behavior – compassion, accountability, respect and excellence – as well as how the individual exhibits or impacts patient-centered nursing care.
+Criteria include specific examples of how the individual exhibits or impacts the Steward Standards of Behavior – compassion, accountability, respect, excellence, and stewardship – as well as how the individual exhibits or impacts patient-centered nursing care.